Book of Wisdom: Canonicity

 Origen in the 2nd century AD refers to uncertainty about the Book of Wisdom.
 Melito of Sardis (possibly) in the 2nd century AD, Augustine (c.
 397) and Pope Innocent I (405) considered Wisdom of Solomon as part of the Old Testament.
 Athanasius writes that the Book of Wisdom along with three other deuterocanonical books, while not being part of the Canon, "were appointed by the Fathers to be read".
 Epiphanius of Salamis (c.
 385) mentions that the Wisdom of Solomon was of disputed canonicity.
 According to the monk Rufinus of Aquileia (c.
 400 AD) the Book of Wisdom was categorized as "ecclesiastical" rather than "canonical".

 The Book of Wisdom was listed as canonical by the Council of Rome (382), the Synod of Hippo (393), the Council of Carthage (397) and the Council of Carthage (419), the Quinisext Council (692), the Council of Florence (in 1442) and the Council of Trent (in 1546).
+It is regarded as scripture by the Catholic Church, the Eastern Orthodox Church, the Oriental Orthodox Church, and the Assyrian Church of the East.

 According to John of Damascus in his Exposition of the Orthodox Faith (c.
 730) the Book of Wisdom is not in the ark: "There are also the Panaretus, that is the Wisdom of Solomon, and the Wisdom of Jesus, which was published in Hebrew by the father of Sirach, and afterwards translated into Greek by his grandson, Jesus, the Son of Sirach.
 These are virtuous and noble, but are not counted nor were they placed in the ark."